-- · Verify that the M-Card module is installed. - Verify that the power to your TV is turned on. - If the set-top is plugged into a wall switch, verify that the switch is in the ON position.
-Note: You should avoid plugging the set-top into an outlet controlled by a wall switch. - Verify that all cables are properly connected. - · If your system includes a VCR or stereo, verify that you have properly connected them to the set-top. - The current channel may not be available in your service package.
-Try selecting another channel to see if a picture appears.
+- Verify that the power to your TV is turned on. - Verify that your HDTV is in HD mode.
+If necessary, run the HD Setup Wizard to select HD mode.
+On the front panel of the set-top, press GUIDE and INFO at the same time.
+This will activate the HD Setup Wizard. - If the set-top is plugged into a wall switch, verify that the switch is in the ON position.

+Note: You should avoid plugging the set-top into an outlet controlled by a wall switch.

+- Verify that all cables are properly connected. - If your system includes a VCR or stereo, verify that you have properly connected them to the set-top. - Verify that the set-top is set to the proper screen type and resolution.